The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: The Tsetlin Machine as a Building Block in More Advanced Architectures

 \subsection{The Multi-Class Tsetlin Machine}

-In some pattern recognition problems the task is to assign one of $n$ classes to each observed pattern, $X$.
-That is, one needs to decide upon a \emph{single} output value, $y \in \{1, \ldots, n\}$.
-Such a multi-class pattern recognition problem can be handled by the Tsetlin Machine by representing $y$ as bits, using multiple outputs, $y_i$.
+In some pattern recognition problems the task is to assign one of $n$ classes to each observed pattern $X$.
+That is, one needs to decide upon a \emph{single} output value, $y \in \{1, \ldots, m\}$.
+Such a multi-class pattern recognition problem can be handled by the Tsetlin Machine by representing $y$ as bits, using multiple outputs $y$.
 In this section, however, we present an alternative architecture that addresses the multi-class pattern recognition problem more directly.

-Figure \ref{figure:multi-class_tsetlin_machine} depicts the Multi-Class Tsetlin Machine\footnote{An implementation of the Multi-Class Tsetlin Machine can be found at {\tt https://github.com/cair/TsetlinMachine}.} which replaces the threshold function of each output $y^i, i=1, \ldots, n$ with a single {\bf argmax} operator.
-With the {\bf argmax} operator, the index $i$ of the largest sum $f_{\sum}(\mathcal{C}^i(X))$ is outputted as the final output of the Tsetlin Machine:
+Figure \ref{figure:multi-class_tsetlin_machine} depicts the Multi-Class Tsetlin Machine\footnote{An implementation of the Multi-Class Tsetlin Machine can be found at \href{https://github.com/cair/TsetlinMachine}{https://github.com/cair/TsetlinMachine}.} which replaces the threshold function of each output $y, i \in \{1, \ldots, m\}$, with a single {\bf argmax} operator.
+With the {\bf argmax} operator, the index $i$ of the largest sum $\sum_{j=1}^{n/2} C_j^{1,i}(X) -\sum_{j=1}^{n/2} C_j^{0,i}(X)$ is outputted as the final output of the Tsetlin Machine:

-In this manner, each propositional formula $\Phi^i$, consisting of clauses $\mathcal{C}^i$, captures the pertinent aspects of the respective class $i$ that it models.

-Training is done as described in Section \ref{sec:tsetlin_machine_game}, apart from one critical modification.
-Assume we have $\hat{y}=i$ for the current observation, $(\hat{X},\hat{y})$.
-Then the Tsetlin Automata team behind $\mathcal{C}^i$ is trained as per $\hat{y}^i=1$ in the original Algorithm \ref{alg:tsetlin_machine}.
+Training is done as described in Section \ref{sec:tsetlin_machine}, apart from one critical modification.
+Assume we have $y=i$ for the current observation $(X,y)$.
+Then the Tsetlin Automata teams associated with class $i$ are trained as per $y=1$ in the original Algorithm \ref{alg:tsetlin_machine}.
 Additionally, a random class $q \ne i$ is selected.
-The Tsetlin Automata team behind $\mathcal{C}^q$ is then trained in accordance with $\hat{y}^i=0$ in the original algorithm (trained with opposite feedback, i.e., Type I Feedback becomes Type II Feedback, and vice versa).
+The Tsetlin Automata teams of class $q$ are then trained in accordance with $y=0$ in the original algorithm.